 The Decennial Census has released new definitions for classifying Urbanized Areas.
-They are used to establish North Carolina's MPO boundaries - last updated in 2012.
+These definitions, which are used to establish North Carolina's MPO boundaries, were last updated in 2012.

-With the release of the new Urban Areas, MPO's have begun to review their current MPO boundaries against the new guidelines.
+With the release of the new Urban Areas, MPO's have begun to review their current boundaries against the new guidelines.